Workplace is helping people innovate more, work faster and make connections on a truly global scale.

 "Workplace has improved the productivity of our organisation immensely."

-"By using Workplace we can identify key dates and social moments we want to take part in and create coordinated efforts with our affiliates to create maximum impact."
+"By using Workplace, we can identify key dates and social moments that we want to take part in and create coordinated efforts with our affiliates to create maximum impact."

 Before Workplace, it was really difficult to create these kinds of efforts.
 But now it's easy.

 Groups have been incredibly helpful.
 IGBP has set up working and project groups for all its global affiliates.
 It has groups for every region so that local teams can collaborate on coordinated efforts with each other.

 Using Workplace also means better conversations throughout the whole organisation.
 As Brett says,